coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/05.develtips/item.md

     tag:
         - guidelines
 ---

+Find here a set of questions and answers about developing and fine tuning the application from within

+===

 - [How can I activate Single Pane for only one (my) module, independent of the system settings?](../develtips#how-can-i-activate-single-pane-for-only-one-my-module-independent-of-the-system-settings)
 - [Custom date fields load by default "today".
 We need a custom date field to be empty by default, how can we accomplish this.](../develtips#custom-date-fields-load-by-default-today-we-need-a-custom-date-field-to-be-empty-by-default-how-can-)